Information on the handling of personal data

 We use the contact data, such as contact person, telephone number / mobile phone number / e-mail address for customer support, i.e. in particular to advise and answer your questions and to resolve service incidents.

-The following partner participate in the provision of warranty services:
+The following partners participate in the provision of warranty services for customers in Germany:

 - Fujitsu Technology Solutions Spzoo, Poland and